Southern bottlenose whale

 The southern bottlenose whale (Hyperoodon planifrons) is a species of whale, in the ziphiid family, one of two members of the genus Hyperoodon.
 Seldom observed, the southern bottlenose whale is resident in Antarctic waters.
 The species was first described by English zoologist William Henry Flower in 1882, based on a water-worn skull from Lewis Island, in the Dampier Archipelago, Western Australia.
-They live in deep ocean waters over 1000 meters.
+It lives in deep ocean waters over 1000 m.

 Taxonomy

-No subspecies of the southern bottlenose whale are named (Mead 1989).
-A mtDNA study of two southern bottlenose whales from different regions of New Zealand was conducted and found that mtDNA differed 4.13%, which is higher than the interspecific variation of 2% found in other beaked whales (Dalebout et al., 1998).
-Intraspecific coloration variation may be due to genetics; however, variation based on geographical location is not ruled out (Van Waerebeek et al., 2005).
+No subspecies of the southern bottlenose whale are named.
+A mtDNA study of two southern bottlenose whales from different regions of New Zealand was conducted and found that mtDNA differed 4.13%, which is higher than the interspecific variation of 2% found in other beaked whales.
+Intraspecific coloration variation may be due to genetics; however, variation based on geographical location is not ruled out.

 Description

-The southern bottlenose whale measures 7.5 m (25 ft) in length when physically mature, considerably smaller than the northern bottlenose whale.
+The southern bottlenose whale measures 7.5 m in length when physically mature, considerably smaller than the northern bottlenose whale.
 The beak is long and white in males but grey in females.
-The dorsal fin is relatively small at 30–38 cm (12–15 in), set behind the middle of the back, falcate (sickle-shaped), and usually pointed.
+The dorsal fin is relatively small at 30–38 cm, set behind the middle of the back, falcate (sickle-shaped), and usually pointed.
 The back is light-to-mid grey.
 It has a lighter underside.
-There is currently no evidence to support sexual dimorphism in coloration (Van Waerebeek et al., 2005).
-More data need to be collected to understand if coloration differences are individualized or based on geographic range (Van Waerebeek et al., 2005).
+There is currently no evidence to support sexual dimorphism in coloration.
+More data need to be collected to understand if coloration differences are individualized or based on geographic range.

 Geographic range and distribution

-Two southern bottlenose whales off Clarence Island, Antarctica.
+Two individuals off Clarence Island, Antarctica.

-The southern bottlenose whale has a circumpolar distribution in the Southern Ocean.
+The southern bottlenose whale has a circumpolar distribution in the Southern Ocean.They live in remote environments beyond continental shelves in water deeper than 1,000 meters.

 It is found as far south as the Antarctic coast and as far north as the tip of South Africa, New Zealand's North Island and the southern parts of Brazil.

 Sightings of bottlenose whales in tropical and subtropical waters were likely not of southern bottlenose whales; rather they were of a poorly known species, Longman's beaked whale.

 Behavior

+Taonius pavo seems to be an important prey item.

+Social behavior

-Dive times range from 15-40 mins, which is a long dive time relative to other cetaceans (Barlow and Sexton, 1996), and occur in small group sizes between 1-5 individuals.
-The southern bottlenose whale feed mainly on squid and krill.
-A study of stomach contents revealed that squid in the stomach of the southern bottlenose whale were mostly Antarctic squid species, followed by South African squid species (Sekiguchi et al., 1993).
+Dive times range from 15 to 40 mins, which is a long dive time relative to other cetaceans, and occur in small group sizes between 1-5 individuals.
+As typical for beaked whales, adult males tend to have extensive white scarring throughout the body, typically presumed to be the result of intraspecific aggression.
+Some scarring is also suggested to have been caused by squid suckers.

+Back of an adult individual showing extensive scarring and healed cookiecutter shark wounds.